lafleurdeboum/servicewall/README.md

 ### Dependencies

-This software needs the `python 3`, `iptables`, `python-iptables` and `python-netifaces` packages to manage its very basic iptables rules.
-It relies as well on `python-argparse` to parse the cmdline arguments.
-Finally, you will need `python-setuptools` to install it using the provided `setup.py`.

-It will also need your computer to run `NetworkManager` or `systemd-networkd`, because it needs a network dispatcher to trigger connectivity change events.
-Any network event dispatcher would do, it just needs to call the script called `toggler` in the `lib` directory (`setup.py` would install it in `$PREFIX/lib/servicewall/`).
+Required dependencies are `python 3`, `iptables`, `systemd`, and either `NetworkManager` or `systemd-networkd` enabled.
+If you run a linux on a laptop, you should be all set.

+There are python packages needed as well, but if you use a decent install method like `pip`, they should be managed all right.
+Those are :
+- optional : `python-argcomplete`
+- build-time : `python-setuptools`
+- `python-iptables`
+- `python-netifaces`
+- `python-argparse`

-You might also wish to have `python-argcomplete` for the command-line completion to work.
+You might really wish to have `python-argcomplete` for the command-line completion to work.
 This can really prove handy when you're looking for a service to allow.

 ### Install

-You could very simply install the package with :
+Once you have the required dependencies, install the package with :

-    # ./setup.py install
+    # pip install servicewall

-For those using Arch linux, there is a PKGBUILD script for this, but at the moment it's not uploaded.
-Coming soon !
-There also is a pip package, but it's quite outdated at the moment.
+For those using Arch linux, there is a PKGBUILD script for this, coming soon into AUR.
+Give it a try !

 ## Usage